 Examples of active listening

-Make sure you follow up with what you say you’ll do.
+Make sure you follow up with what you have promised.
 This is all about credibility, which boils down to trust, one of the most important elements of leadership.
-Your actions need to align with your words otherwise you’ll be in a lot of trouble, particularly if you don’t recognize and correct it quickly and genuinely.
+Your actions need to align with your words otherwise you’ll be in trouble, particularly if you don’t recognise and correct it quickly and genuinely.

 It can be hard to get feedback on this from your team so ask a colleague to tell you if there are any discrepancies between what you say and do.
 It’s probably better to say nothing or delay your communication until you’re certain that you’ll be able to follow through with action.